chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 The ``out`` intent on a formal argument supports return-like behavior.
-As such, the type of an ``out`` formal is not considered when determining candidate routine or choosing the best candidate (see :ref:`Function_Resolution`).
+As such, the type of an ``out`` formal is not considered when determining candidate function or choosing the best candidate (see :ref:`Function_Resolution`).

-When a routine with the ``out`` intent returns, the actual argument is set to the formal argument using assignment or possibly initialized from the formal argument according to :ref:`Split_Initialization`.
+When a function with the ``out`` intent returns, the actual argument is set to the formal argument using assignment or possibly initialized from the formal argument according to :ref:`Split_Initialization`.

-Within the routine body, an ``out`` formal argument is initialized according :ref:`Split_Initialization`.
+Within the function body, an ``out`` formal argument is initialized according :ref:`Split_Initialization`.
 It will start with its default value if one is supplied and can use the default value for the declared type if no initialization point is found.
-The formal argument can be modified within the routine.
+The formal argument can be modified within the function.

 Note that the way that type inference works with generic ``out`` formal arguments is very different from other formal arguments.
-In particular, the type of a generic ``out`` formal argument is inferred from the routine body rather than from the call site.
+In particular, the type of a generic ``out`` formal argument is inferred from the function body rather than from the call site.

 .. note::